Planning for a Powerful Future

 Creating a Strong Framework

 One of the principal recommendations of the national electrification strategy was to systematize the process of electrification planning.
-Through its Power Africa initiative, USAID has engaged the NRECA International team to develop a geospatial platform to identify electrification opportunities, evaluate project costs and impacts, and develop annual and longer-term investments plans.
+Through its Power Africa initiative, USAID engaged the NRECA International team to develop a geospatial platform to identify electrification opportunities, evaluate project costs and impacts, and develop annual and longer-term investments plans.
 This platform will be used to integrate grid and off-grid expansion electrification opportunities.

 - World Bank